AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Conclusion

-AI is enhancing logistics by improving key processes, including demand forecasting, supply planning, and route optimization.
+AI is being used in logistics to support processes such as demand forecasting, supply planning, and route optimization.

 For instance, AI algorithms enable companies to predict future demand by combining historical data with real-time inputs, resulting in more effective planning and inventory management.
 This allows businesses to adjust their supply plans dynamically, reducing waste and inventory costs.